-If a #:require-form clause is provided, the given expression produces an element to use instead of require for the declaration of the module.
-This is useful to suggest a different way of accessing the module instead of through require.
+If a #:require-form clause is provided and if #:lang and #:reader are not provided, the given expression produces content to use instead of require for the declaration of the module.
+The #:require-form clause is useful to suggest a different way of accessing the module instead of through require.